forrestguice/SuntimesWidget/README.md

 # SuntimesWidget
 An Android app and home screen widget that displays sunrise, sunset, and twilight times.
-Times are calculated using [sunrisesunsetlib-java](http://mikereedell.github.io/sunrisesunsetlib-java/).

 **General:**

 This app displays sunrise, sunset, civil twilight, nautical twilight, and astronomical twilight for a given location.
 * *does not* require GPS.
 The location is manually specified, or can be obtained from GPS (optional).
 * *does not* require network connectivity.
 Calculations are performed locally on the device (does not rely on third-party weather services).
+The app currently uses [sunrisesunsetlib-java](http://mikereedell.github.io/sunrisesunsetlib-java/) to calculate times.

 **App Features**